philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 - A very good <podcast series>
 - An email list like Corey Quinn's <Last Week in AWS>

+A truly good gift is one we're delighted with because the giver combined their affection for us with creativity.
+This is true in brand marketing, and in life.

 ### Impactful experiences

 One way in particular that you can give a gift to the group you serve is through an impactful experience.
-In fact, it's the relevance and impactful nature of a gift that makes it valuable in the first place.
+In fact, it's the _relevance_ and _impactful nature_ of gifts that make them valuable in the first place.
 Small, forgettable brand marketing gifts are small and forgettable because they weren't very relevant or impactful.

-An impactful experience from my life: reading Blair Enns' _The Win Without Pitching Manifesto_.
+Here's an impactful experience from my life: reading Blair Enns' _The Win Without Pitching Manifesto_.
 At the time Blair published it as a series of pages on his website -- for free -- in addition to letting you pay for more convenient packagings of the book, so at the time I paid nothing for it.
 Yet, it totally rewired how I thought about certain things and inspired me to make some courageous choices.
-Reading it was an impactful experience.
+For Blair, publishing it was at least partially brand marketing work, and for me, reading it was an impactful experience.

 ### Reach & repetition

-Brand marketing will attempt to saturate our awareness.
-This happens through maximizing reach and making use of repetition.
+Brand marketing will seek to saturate our awareness.
+This happens by maximizing reach and making use of repetition.

 In using the tools of reach and repetition, brand marketing may sacrifice focus.
 Trading away focus to gain reach would almost never happen (intentionally, anyway) with a direct response marketing campaign.
 In the direct response world, reaching "unresponsive" prospects would be seen as wasteful, and it would reduce some short-term oriented KPI.

 A quick example: imagine that airlines made a practice of trying to identify passengers that are flying for business purposes.
-So maybe they segment their customer base, and look for those flying business class and/or those whose ticket seems to have been purchased by a business, and identify those folks as likely business travelers.
-(This doesn't sound all that farfetched a use of "data exhaust", does it?)
+So maybe they segment their customer list, and look for those flying business class and/or those whose ticket seems to have been purchased by a business, and identify those folks as likely business travelers.
+(This doesn't sound like a farfetched a use of "data exhaust", does it?)

 Accenture wants to reach business travelers.
-They have a choice.
-They can buy display ad space to have their brand marketing ads hung on the walls of airports.
+They have a choice. a) They can buy display ad space to have their brand marketing ads hung on the walls of airports.
 These posters and murals will certainly be seen by some business travelers and a lot of non-business travelers.
-Or, they can rent a list of business travelers from the airlines and directly contact those people, likely reaching a much higher percentage of business travelers.
-This is brand vs. direct response marketing (though I'd argue the posters I've seen on airport walls aren't much of a gift and so aren't very good brand marketing).
+Or, b) they can rent a list of business travelers from the airlines and directly contact those people, likely reaching a much higher percentage of business travelers.
+This is brand vs. direct response marketing. [^2]

 This is an interesting example because not every person who walks through an airport could possibly be an Accenture client.
-So Accenture is trading focus for reach.
+So by going with the posters rather than the rented list, Accenture is trading focus for reach.
 With many brands (shoe brands, for example), this trade makes sense.
 Every human is a potential shoe brand customer, so every human having positive feelings about Nike's products makes some kind of sense for Nike.

-But focus and reach are not all that matter here.
-Signals matter too.
+But focus and reach are not all that matter here. *Signals* matter too.
 Part of the signal Accenture sends by having posters and murals in airports is: "we're a well-known consulting company.
 If you happen to need one of those, you might contact us."
 This is the functional part of brand marketing's signaling.

 The rest of the signal they're sending is: "we're doing so freaking well that we can afford to be wasteful with our advertising budget.
 If you happen to need a consulting company, you might want to contact the one that is so big and profitable that they can spend advertising dollars wastefully."
 This is the _status_ part.
 This is the same reason some services firms need an expensive office.
 It ain't because the fancy office makes the work better!

 I believe but can't prove that the "no one got fired for hiring IBM" mindset applies even at the small end of the company size spectrum.
-So when our prospective clients see us using marketing that is somewhat "wasteful" (ex: taking time away from client work, getting on a plane and flying to speak at an event to share an impactful message), we send the same signal Accenture is sending with their airport advertising and certain firms are sending with their expensive office leases.
+So when our prospective clients see us using marketing that is somewhat "wasteful" (ex: taking time away from client work, getting on a plane and flying to speak at an event to share an impactful message), we send the same status signal Accenture is sending with their airport advertising and certain firms are sending with their expensive office leases.

 ### Broadcast platforms